What is a Surrogate?

 - Buying Insurance for Your Surrogate

-Your surrogate mother is neither an employee nor a servant.
 Your surrogate is more than just an incubator to carry a fetus.
 She is the primary caregiver to your nascent family.
 For nine months your surrogate will carry your pregnancy and take care of your developing baby.
-Starting with an array of medical and psychological evaluations, followed by weeks of fertility treatments, your surrogate mother’s role will take a full year’s effort to complete.
+Starting with an array of medical and psychological evaluations, followed by weeks of fertility treatments, your surrogate’s role will take a full year’s effort to complete.

-Whether your surrogate is from Kiev or California, Intended Parents should remember that the surrogate mother is an equal participant in the surrogacy journey.
+Whether your surrogate is from Kiev or California, Intended Parents should remember that the surrogates is an equal participant in the surrogacy journey.
 The Surrogacy Contract is a partnership agreement, with each person having obligations toward the other.

 Surrogate Matching refers to the process of recruiting surrogates and assigning them to waiting Intended Parents.
 Once matched, a surrogate candidate will undergo extensive health and fertility exams, plus legal and psychological checks.
 This is often a requirement by the IVF clinic to accept the surrogate as a patient.

-Surrogate mothers in many overseas countries are pre-evaluated and readily available with no waiting period.
-In the United States, the process to recruit and evaluate a surrogate mother requires a six to eight week screening process (a service called “Surrogate Matching”).
+Surrogates in many overseas countries are pre-evaluated and readily available with no waiting period.
+In the United States, the process to recruit and evaluate a surrogate requires a six to eight week screening process (a service called “Surrogate Matching”).

 The initial matching stage requires a series of blood tests and ultrasound scans, as well as a litany of personal evaluations (including criminal and psychological evaluations).
 The Preparation stage includes fertility boosting hormone injections to thicken the surrogate’s endometrium and make her more receptive to the intended parents’ transplanted embryo.

-To become a surrogate mother women must meet strict medical, psychological, and personal criteria.
-Here is a short list of the minimum that every surrogate mother should meet.
+To become a surrogate women must meet strict medical, psychological, and personal criteria.
+Here is a short list of the minimum that every surrogate should meet.

 Have at least one successful, natural pregnancy